Chrétien de Troyes: Works

 There are also several lesser works, not all of which can be securely ascribed to Chrétien.
 Philomela is the only one of his four poems based on Ovid's Metamorphoses that has survived.
 Two short-lyric chansons on the subject of love are also very likely his, but the attribution of the pious romance Guillaume d'Angleterre to him is now widely doubted.
-It has also been suggested that Chrétien might be the author of two short verse romances titled Le Chevalier à l'épée and La Mule sans frein, but this theory has not found much support.
+It has also been suggested that Chrétien might be the author of two short verse romances, Le Chevalier à l'épée and La Mule sans frein, but this theory has not found much support.
 Chrétien names his treatments of Ovid in the introduction to Cligès, where he also mentions his work about King Mark and Iseult.
 The latter is presumably related to the legend of Tristan and Iseult, though Tristan is not named.
 Chrétien's take on Tristan has not survived, though in the introduction of Cligès, Chrétien himself says that his treatment of Tristan was not well received, possibly explaining why it does not survive.
 Chrétien's works are written in vernacular Old French, although it is marked by traits of the regional Champenois dialect (which is still fairly similar to the "standard" French of Paris).

 Sources and influence

 The immediate and specific sources for his romances are uncertain, as Chrétien speaks in the vaguest way of the materials he used.
-Geoffrey of Monmouth or Wace might have supplied some of the names, but neither author mentioned Erec, Lancelot, Gornemant and many others who play an important role in Chrétien's narratives.
+Geoffrey of Monmouth or Wace might have supplied some of the names, but neither author mentioned Erec, Lancelot, Gornemant, or many others who play important roles in Chrétien's narratives.
 One is left to guess about Latin or French literary originals which are now lost, or upon continental lore that goes back to a Celtic source in the case of Béroul, an Anglo-Norman who wrote around 1150.
-For his Perceval, the Story of the Grail, the influence of the story is clearly tied to the story of Saint Galgano (Galgano Guidotti) who died in 1180–1181 and was canonized in 1185: a knight struck by god's vision, planted his sword in the ground that immediately solidified (kept in Abbey San Galgano).
-However, Chrétien found his sources immediately at hand, without much understanding of its primitive spirit, but appreciating it as a setting for the ideal society dreamed of, although not realized, in his own day.
-And Chrétien's five romances together form the most complete expression from a single author of the ideals of French chivalry.
+For his Perceval, the Story of the Grail, the influence of the story is clearly tied to the story of Saint Galgano (Galgano Guidotti), who died in 1180–1181 and was canonized in 1185: a knight, struck by God's vision, planted his sword in the ground, that immediately solidified (kept in Abbey San Galgano).
+But Chrétien found his sources immediately at hand, without much understanding of its primitive spirit, but appreciating it as a setting for the ideal society dreamed of, although not realized, in his own day, and Chrétien's five romances together form the most complete expression from a single author of the ideals of French chivalry.
 Though so far there has been little critical attention paid to the subject, it is not inaccurate to say that Chrétien was influenced by the changing face of secular and canonical law in the 12th century.
-This is particularly relevant for his Lancelot, the Knight of the Cart, which makes repeated use of the customary law prevalent in Chrétien's day.
+This is particularly relevant to his Lancelot, the Knight of the Cart, which makes repeated use of the customary law prevalent in Chrétien's day.